 Having control of your finances is crucial to living a self-sufficient life.
 These three things are vital to us as a couple to get control of our money and build the homestead of our dreams.

 If you want to build your own house but worry that you aren’t knowledgable enough to do things like your own rough-in plumbing, don’t worry!
 WE ARE NOT EXPERTS.
 But we know and have consulted many.
 If you are considering becoming an owner-builder at some point, knowing and consulting experts is the best thing you can do. […]

 Ever worry about how much trash you make and the impact it has on the world around us?
 In this post, we’ll explore various reusable options that can help you reduce your footprint, even if you have small kids.

 Living well and saving money, even on a teacher’s salary, isn’t impossible if you know how to spend your money well.
 In this post, I’ll show you how WE live on half our income and save the other half for our building project.
-I’ve been getting some questions lately from friends and readers about HOW […]
+Update: This post applied to our budget BEFORE I decided to quit […]

 In this post, we’ll take a look at how we’re prepping the foundation area on our off-grid home for the rough-in plumbing, including waste drainage and radiant heat.
 As school winds down for me and my responsibilities are getting fewer, I have much more time to devote to the inner workings of our homestead project. […]

 If you are thinking about building your own house, it isn’t impossible!
 But if you’re thinking it’s going to look like all of the magical things you see on Pinterest, think again.
 Here, we discuss the realities of being owner-builders and the ONE BIG THING to keep in mind if you want to build your […]